michelderu/IBM-HashiCorp-Datastax/README.md

 # Modern Data Infrastructure with Astra DB through IaC

+Migrating from self-managed Apache Cassandra to **Astra DB**, a cloud-native database-as-a-service by DataStax, unlocks significant business value—especially when paired with **Terraform** for Infrastructure as Code (IaC).
+The IBM-HashiCorp-Datastax integration demonstrates how organizations can streamline operations, reduce overhead, and accelerate innovation by automating the provisioning and management of Astra DB resources.
+This approach eliminates the complexity of manual cluster maintenance, enhances scalability and resilience, and ensures consistent, repeatable deployments across environments.
+By leveraging Terraform, teams gain full control over infrastructure lifecycle management, enabling faster time-to-market and improved governance—all while benefiting from Astra DB’s enterprise-grade security, global availability, and seamless integration with modern cloud-native architectures.

 This repository contains examples to:
 1. Set up and manage an Astra Database by the use of Terraform (this [README.md](./README.md))
 2. Manage Capacity Groups and their databases (see [README-scaling.md](./README-scaling.md))